• This field is for validation purposes and should be left unchanged.

 What is the maximum time you can go without paying property taxes In Virginia

-Not paying your property taxes in Virginia can start serious legal actions.
-These processes can greatly impact your property ownership and finances.
+Not paying your property taxes in Virginia can lead to serious legal actions, significantly impacting your property ownership and finances.

 What Is the Virginia Tax Lien Process?

 The Virginia tax lien process starts if you don’t pay your property taxes.
-A tax lien certificate is created, and it’s recorded by the Virginia county tax offices.
+A tax lien certificate is created, and the Virginia county tax offices record it.
 This lien is like a claim on your property.
 Check the Virginia property tax laws to learn more about this process and what it means for you.

 How Does a Tax Foreclosure Differ from a Tax Lien?